7underlines/wp-secure-deploy/README.md

 - Use a creative admin user name
 - You should always keep up to date with the latest version of WordPress and plugins/themes
-- Verify the backups are working
+- Verify backups are working